captionpoint/captionpoint-plays/THE-LUCKIEST.md

 that I’ve ever heard.
 ---
 ## LISSETTE:
-Yeah I know.
+I know, I know.
 ---
 ## PETER:
-But also kind of really.
+But also kind of fucking beautiful.
 ---
-Fucking beautiful.
----
----
 ## LISSETTE:
 I know it’s weird
----
-and I know that it’s.
 ---
 ## PETER:
 It’s not any weirder